Arborescences and Shortest Path Trees when Colors Matter: Concluding Remarks

 The most intriguing color-constrained subgraph, at least to us, is an $\alpha$-colored perfect matching in a bipartite graph.
 The problem of finding a $(k, n/2 - k)$-colored perfect matching in an $n$-vertex graph, often called \textsc{Exact Perfect Matching}\footnote{A related problem with edges assigned to (possibly overlapping) sets instead of color classes, was already studied in 1977 by Itai, Rodeh and Tanimoto~\cite{itai1977some, tanimoto1978some} under the name \textsc{Restricted Perfect Matching}.
 They showed that for arbitrary number of sets, this problem is \NP-complete.
 However, their reduction produces instances where the sets are overlapping.
 They also showed that in the special case when $q = 2$ and only one set has a constraint, that is when $\alpha = (\alpha_1, n/2)$, the problem admits a polynomial-time solution.
 They conjectured that the $q = 2$ case when both sets are constrained is \NP-complete.}, was studied by Papadimitriou and Yannakakis \cite{PapadimitriouY82} in 1982.
 Mulmuley, Vazirani and Vazirani \cite{mulmuley1987matching} gave a randomized polynomial-time algorithm for \textsc{Exact Perfect Matching} in 1987.
-This problem still remains as one of those rare examples of a problem in \RP\ not yet known to be in \P. When restricted to bipartite graphs, finding an $\alpha$-colored perfect matching is an instance of \textsc{3-Matroid Intersection}.
-This is also the case for \textsc{CC-ARB} in digraphs.
-Hence the polynomial-time algorithm of Barahona and Pulleyblank~\cite{BarahonaP87} that solves \textsc{CC-ARB} on digraphs when $q=2$ is quite special.
-Our \text{CC-SPT} problem on weighted digraphs with no negative-weight cycles is an instance of \textsc{3-Matroid Intersection} that collapses into a \textsc{2-Matroid Intersection} once we forbid zero-weight cycles.
-We feel many more polynomial-time solvable special cases of \textsc{3-Matroid Intersection} are hiding among arborescences.
+This problem still remains as one of those rare examples of a problem in \RP\ not yet known to be in \P.